snieda/tsl2nano/tsl2.nano.h5/nano.h5.md

  0.8.0e | 24.02.2016 | bugfixes, environment-action --> administration-action
  0.9.0a | 13.03.2016 | websocketserver fixes, bugfixes, ENV properties renamed
  0.9.0b | 10.04.2016 | beancontainer now using ThreadLocal, NEW: Compositor
+ 0.9.0c | 08.05.2016 | H2-Database included as default instead of HSQLDB, because the compatibility mode is working better there.

 [GLOSSARY]